 At the same time, we believe it’s a particularly opportune moment to be introducing our technology given widespread concern about global warming caused by increasing amounts of carbon and other toxic emissions and the earth’s decreasing capacity to absorb them.

 Whether or not such sentiments are justified, the fact remains that the search for cleaner, more dependable, more efficient forms of energy is gaining momentum.
-This was acknowledged most recently at the 21st Conference of the Parties in Paris, where all 195 countries agreed upon the 2°C ceiling and gave commitments to support the acceleration towards renewable energy.

 While renewable forms of energy production will hopefully provide a long-term solution, they remain decades away from becoming our main source of energy, meaning that our reliance on fossil fuels looks set to continue for the foreseeable future.
 Wouldn’t it be nice if we could find a way to stretch those limited resources a little longer by making their use more efficient?

 Indeed, various incentives are emerging globally to encourage industry to become cleaner and more energy efficient, all of which help create a more receptive environment for our technology.

 On top of that, MicroPower’s technology is also able to thrive upon new heat sources and processes designed for the future, such as solar-thermal energy, pyrolysis, fuel cells and LENR technologies.

 Numerous industrial processes produce large quantities of heat that is wasted - some of this can be converted into electricity by using waste heat recovery systems based on our technology.